Savics407/100-days-of-code/log.md

 **Thoughts** I am finding it difficult to integrate an API using ReactJS, well I would be making some bit of research to finally have a grasp of how it works.

+### Day 14: June 30, Thursday

+**Today's Progress**: Finally Worked with API integration using POSTMAN API

+**Thoughts** it wasn't that easy as I thought it would.

+### Day 15: July 1, Friday

+**Today's Progress**: Resolved some post errors on form validation with the API

+**Thoughts** Using the browser console I was able to track my post submission, checking if it was successful or not.

+### Day 16 - 17: July 2-3, Saturday - Sunday

+**Today's Progress**: I finished working on the Authentication page for the APP

+**Thoughts** Using the help of a peer I was able to debug the errors I was having with my code, hence was able to finish working on the authentication page for the Project.

+### Day 18: July 4, Monday

+**Today's Progress**: I started working on the dashboard of the project using react.

+**Thoughts** It's quite easy and flexible to work with an existing UI than coming up with your default desings while coding the interface of an app.

+### Day 19: July 5, Tuesday

+**Today's Progress**: Code free Day.
+Went for my International passport capturing and it took the whole of my day

+### Day 20: July 6, Wednesday

+**Today's Progress**: I completed the dashboard home screen

+**Thoughts** Learnt how to use an SVG to craft circles

 <!--
 **Link(s) to work**